Sharing with you a collection of notes to myself that you may find helpful

 Notes to self 4/7:

-Define the behavioral limits of your officers, so their actions will not drag you and the organization to untimely or unnecessary war
+Define the behavioral limits of your managers, so their actions will not drag you and the organization to untimely or unnecessary war

 Ref.
 1 Samuel 13:3